codetinkerhack/Eeny-meeny-miny-moe/README.md

 ## Scenario 2: N is too large to fit in memory

-Above we have reviewed scenario and implementations when N is small enough to fit into memory.
-Below is the opposite case.
+In Scenario 1 we have reviewed implementations when N is small enough to fit in memory.
+Here we review the opposite case.

-In case N is too large for data set to fit into memory, data can be partly offloaded to disk or handled completely in DB (depending on the N).
+In case N is too large for data set to fit in memory, data can be partly offloaded to disk or handled completely in DB (depending on the N).
-DB is capable of inserting, updating, removing elements, able to build/rebuild indexes.

-At the same time, as discussed earlier, solution to this problem can't be described in map-reduce way and does not scale horizontally on multiple servers.
+At the same time, as discussed earlier, solution to this problem can't be described in map-reduce way and does not scale horizontally.
 Thus very large datasets will run potentially many hours / days on single a server.
-Before attempting to solve this problem in map/reduce fashion it would require to alleviate some of the problems constraints to allow parallelism and thus enable scalability.
+Before attempting to solve this problem in map/reduce fashion it would require to alleviate some of the problem's constraints to allow scalability.